-- 1. University Entrance means: - (a) From 2005: - A minimum of 42 credits at Level 3 or higher on the National Qualifications Framework, which must include a minimum of 14 Credits at Level 3 or higher in each of at least two approved subjects, with a further 14 Credits at Level 3 or higher from one or two domains or approved subjects; - ii. and the numeracy requirement of a minimum of 14 Credits at Level 1 or higher in Mathematics or Pangarau on the National Qualifications Framework: - iii. and the literacy requirement of a minimum of 4 Credits in Writing and 4 Credits in Reading at Level 2 or higher on the National Qualifications Framework in approved credits in either English or Te Reo Maori.
-The full requirement must be met in one of English or Te Reo Maori but not a combination of both.
+- (b) From 2005 to 2013: - i.
+A minimum of 42 credits at Level 3 or higher on the National Qualifications Framework, which must include a minimum of 14 Credits at Level 3 or higher in each of at least two approved subjects, with a further 14 Credits at Level 3 or higher from one or two domains or approved subjects; and - ii. the numeracy requirement of a minimum of 14 Credits at Level 1 or higher in Mathematics or Pangarau on the National Oualifications Framework; and - iii. the literacy requirement of a minimum of 4 Credits in Writing and 4 Credits in Reading at Level 2 or higher on the National Qualifications Framework in approved credits in either English or Te Reo Māori.
+The full requirement must be met in one of English or Te Reo Māori but not a combination of both.

-Note: The University will be informed by the New Zealand Qualifications Authority of those who are eligible for University Entrance under these provisions
+Note: The University will be informed by the New Zealand Qualifications Authority of those who are eligible for University Entrance under these provisions.

-(b) From 1993 to 2004: Higher School Certificate and a C grade or higher in each of three New Zealand University Entrance, Bursaries and Scholarships Examinations subjects.
+(c) From 1993 to 2004: Higher School Certificate and a C grade or higher in each of three New Zealand University Entrance, Bursaries and Scholarships Examinations subjects.